 The tapes I receive will be acclimatised and physically inspected before putting them in a player.

-I take no responsibility if, unfortunately, the tapes you give me are damaged during the process of copying and I will ask you to sign an indemnity statement when you drop off the tapes.
+I take no responsibility if, unfortunately, the tapes and film you give me are damaged during the process of copying and I will ask you to sign an indemnity statement when you drop off the material.